Back to: Management & Organizational Behavior

 Availability Bias Definition

-Availability bias is the tendency of humans to think that things whose examples readily come to mind are more important than those not readily recalled.
+Availability bias is the tendency of humans to think that things that readily come to mind are more important than those not readily recalled.

 A Little More on Availability Bias

-The biases do not represent a breakdown of the nervous system, but rather, they mean that the brain is filtering the excess information since it is not able to process all the stimuli reaching it.
-The problem arises when people start drawing the wrong conclusions and do not realize that they lack the relevant data to do so.
+The biases mean that the brain is filtering the excess information since it is not able to process all the stimuli reaching it.

-There are three ways of making decisions and drawing conclusions which are:
+There are three ways of making decisions and drawing conclusions:

 - Doing so with total certainty when one has all the relevant information.

-- Doing so under ignorance when one does not has any information
+- Doing so when one does not has any information

-- Doing so with some level of risk in situations where one has only part of the required information.
+- Doing so with some level of risk where one has only part of the required information.